CCC-Attestation/interoperable-ra-tls/docs/Interoperable-RA-TLS-cert-edvidence-formats.md

 - `pubkey-hash` (required): a byte string holding a hash of the of the X.509 cert `SubjectPublicKeyInfo` object value in DER encoding (which is a byte string).
     - The `SubjectPublicKeyInfo` object includes both the `algorithm` and `subjectPublicKey` fields.
     - The `pubkey-hash` value is a byte string of the definite-length encoded CBOR array `hash-entry` defined in [CoSWID](https://github.com/sacmwg/draft-ietf-sacm-coswid/blob/master/draft-ietf-sacm-coswid.md) and used by [CoRIM](https://github.com/ietf-rats/ietf-corim-cddl/blob/main/concise-mid-tag.cddl).
-        - `hash-entry` is a CBOR array with two entries: `[ hash-alg-id, hash-value]`, where `hash-alg-id` is an integer identifying the hash algorithm, and `hash-value` is a byte string holding the hash value.
+        - `hash-entry` is a CBOR array with two entries: `[ hash-alg-id, hash-value]`, where `hash-alg-id` is an unsigned integer identifying the hash algorithm, and `hash-value` is a byte string holding the hash value.
 - `nonce` (optional): holds a nonce as a byte string.
 There is no restriction as to how many bytes the nonce value should be.
     - This claim is not present if the X.509 cert does not support pre-session freshness.